torproject/tor/doc/HACKING/ReleasingTor.md

         gpg -ba <the_tarball>
         git tag -u <keyid> tor-0.3.x.y-status
         git push origin tag tor-0.3.x.y-status

+   (You must do this before you update the website: it relies on finding the version by tag.)

 2. scp the tarball and its sig to the dist website, i.e.
    `/srv/dist-master.torproject.org/htdocs/` on dist-master.
 When you want